Who we are

 Defense Acquisition Workforce Senior Steering Board

 The SSB is chartered to oversee the execution of the Acquisition Workforce Education, Training, and Career Development Program.
-The SSB is chaired by the Under Secretary of Defense for Acquisition, Technology and Logistics USD(AT&L) to ensure integration and position workforce outcomes by instituting overarching workforce strategy, policy and oversight.
+The SSB is chaired by the Office of the Under Secretary of Defense for Acquisition and Sustainment (A&S) to ensure integration and position workforce outcomes by instituting overarching workforce strategy, policy and oversight.
 The SSB includes the Director of HCI as the executive secretary, a senior official from the Office of the Under Secretary of Defense Comptroller, Personnel and Readiness, and CAEs.
 Topics discussed range from Presidential Budgets, Component and Functional growth strategies, updates for the Departments of the Army, Navy, Air Force and the 4th Estate, and legislative initiatives.

 Ellen M. Lord